rivalitaet/dslab-martin/readme.txt

  * Controller handles a list of nodes.
 Is there a _really_ nice way to handle this?

- * Wouldn't a logging thread be nicer (and also avoid the ThreadLocal)?
+ * Node: Wouldn't a logging thread be nicer (and also avoid the ThreadLocal)?

 Status